 Jump to:Page Content

 Clark, William C., et al. (eds.)
-Forthcoming in 2012.
+Forthcoming.
 Knowledge Systems for Sustainable Development.
 Special Feature of the Proceedings of the National Academy of Sciences.

 Buizer, James, Katharine Jacobs, and David Cash.
 2010.
 Making short-term climate forecasts useful: Linking science and action, Proceedings of the National Academy of Sciences, doi:10.1073/pnas.0900518107.